arassec/igor/documentation/docs/developer/trigger.md

 ```

 ## Custom Scheduled Trigger
-A custom scheduled trigger should extend `BaseScheduledTrigger` to get sensible defaults for the methods to override.
+A custom scheduled trigger must implement the `ScheduledTrigger` interface.

 The code of our custom scheduled trigger looks like this: